mokronos/Mokronos.github.io/blog/machine_learning.md

     - Harmonic mean of precision and recall.
 - Specificity: TN / (TN + FP) = 5/7
     - Rate of correct negative classifications.

+# Things to look out for

+## AUC of 1
+- AUC can be interpreted as the probability that the model will rank a random positive example higher than a random negative example, which is good.
+- but AUC of 1 indicates a perfect model, which is likely a bug

+## Loss increasing

+- Bug
+- Learning rate too high
+    - always start with low learning rate to check if everything works
+    - then adjust
+    - not working if loss function plateaus, or start is in a local minimum

+# Overview

+This should be a high level overview of the field of machine learning.
+It can help to determine what methods to use for a given problem.
+In general it's important to know what kind of data there is and what you want to predict.
+From that you can determine what kind of model, loss function and optimization algorithm to use.

+- Predicting a quantity:
+    - Regression
+        - Linear Regression
+        - Logistic Regression
+        - Support Vector Machines
+        - Neural Networks
+- Predicting a category:
+    - Classification
+        - Logistic Regression
+        - Support Vector Machines
+        - Neural Networks

+- add base formulas for everything
+- but also add implementations for everything
+## Feature Selection/Engineering

+## Models

+## Loss Functions

+- Add [regularization](ml_glossary/#regularization) to loss function

+## Optimization Algorithms

+- Compute gradients

+## Evaluation Metrics

+### Classification

+#### Accuracy

+$accuracy = \frac{correctly\ classified\ examples}{total\ examples}$